dbrady/rspec-junklet/README.md

 ```

 This will have the same effect as calling `let` on the named fields
-and setting the fieldname and a UUID to be the memoized value.
+and setting the fieldname and a 32-byte hex string (a uuid with

-No, `junklet!` is NOT also included here because it doesn't really
-make sense until and unless we write custom generators.
+hyphens removed) to be the memoized value.

 # TODO